raphamorim/Despicable/readme.md

 Be Mean, without lose your style.

+Despicable is a seed for speed up your development

 This project use: Mongoose, Twitter Bootstrap, Express, AngularJS and NodeJS.

 ####Guide to be a evil boy

-1 Clone this project
+1 Clone this project with `git clone`

-2 Open your project on terminal
+2 Now open the project

-3 `npm install`
+3 Run a `npm install`

-4 be runnig on 0.0.0.0:8080
+4 Done!
+Despicable will be runnig on 0.0.0.0:8080

 ####Structure